Make-School-Courses/FEW-1.1-Web-Foundations/02-HTML-Strategies/README.md

 ## Exercise 1 - Whitespace and Special characters

 **Challenge 1**: Markup the example text.
-This text includes computer code that inlcudes special characters and formatting.
+This text includes code samples that include special characters and formatting.

 **Discussion**: